x40sw0n/bastard_star_wars_subs/README.md

 This is a pet project that I decided to share with my friends.
 I have subtitled all of the non-speaking roles, R2-D2, Sandpeople, Jawas, Chewbacca, other misc droids.

 At this time I have only subtitled Star Wars IV: A New Hope
+Note: the run time this was coded for was 2 hours 4 minutes.
+You may need to adjust offset on the subtitles if your version differs.

 ****CONTENT WARNING****